00JCIV00/cova/README.md

 </details>

 ### Runtime Use
-Once Cova has parsed input from your end users it puts that data into the Command you set up.
+Once Cova has parsed input from your end users, it puts that data into the Command you set up.
 You can call various methods on the Command to use that data however you need.

 <details>